sialboat/portfolio/content/portfolio/Silas Wang.md

 # Morning!
 I'm Silas.
 I'm a Music Technology student at NYU.
 I'm currently pursuing a 5-year bachelors and masters in Music Technology.
 Alongside Music Technology, I am studying Computer Science, Signal Processing, and Electrical Engineering.

+My interests are twofold:
-My interests lie within creating hardware and software products that reflect creativity and artistry.
+- Creating hardware and software products that represent an embroidery of creativity and artistry,
+- Sharing this knowledge in a manner that is
 This part of my website serves as a portfolio / archive of all of my recent works, and some other things that I've been up to.
 Thanks for stopping by!

 Some cool things I've done: [[Portfolio Projects| (you can find more of them here)]]:
 - Developing a [[Gaming Handheld MIDI Controller| Teensy-based game controller]] that simultaneously sends MIDI and MIDI-CC data into a DAW whilst controlling a video game (or some HID-adjacent program)